helium/HIP/text/0000-longfi.md

 | 4 | LDPC | The packet, beyond the Tag field, is encoded with a [Low Density Parity Code](https://en.wikipedia.org/wiki/Low-density_parity-check_code).
 The specific code used depends on the maximum datagram size for the current region and spreading factor |
 | 5 | Reserved | Reserved for future use |

+Note that Should ACK is distinct from receiving unsolicited downlink data.
+If Should ACK is set and CTS is not set the Router should not follow the Ack Frame with further packets.

 #### Start of Frame Datagram
 [start-of-frame-datagram]: #start-of-frame-datagram